dbeaudoinfortin/HeatMaps/README.md

 - Custom fonts and colours for all titles
 - Option to display labels for the X-axis and Y-axis
 - Custom fonts and colours for the axis labels
-- Labels for the x-axis can rotated and can be rendered either above or below the heat map
+- Labels for the X-axis can be rotated and can be rendered either above or below the heat map

 **Legend**
 - Option to display a legend